 National Board Certified Teacher for Adolescence and Young Adults in Science

 Areas of Expertise: STEM education; curriculum development; teacher professional development; high school instruction; applied

 systems thinking; program management

 Seattle's Association for Women in Science Award for Excellence in Science Outreach in 2017

-Claudia Ludwig is the Education Program Manager for the Baliga Lab.
-Her research focuses on instilling higher level thinking skills in students through systems biology research.
+Claudia Ludwig is the Director of Systems Education Experiences (SEE).
+SEE is an education program that began in the Baliga Lab and now extends throughout ISB.
+Her research focuses on instilling higher level thinking skills in high school students and teachers through systems biology research.
 To accomplish this, she establishes interdisciplinary teams of scientists, engineers, teachers and students to learn about current systems research.
 The team then translates that research into curriculum, activities, lab kits, and training experiences.

 Ludwig graduated from Loyola University of Chicago, earning a Bachelor’s Degree in Biology and a Master’s Degree in Education with additional emphases on chemistry, curriculum and instruction.
-She currently serves on University of Washington’s Biotech Advisory Board.
+She currently serves on the E3 Washington Board of Directors, as well as on the University of Washington’s Biotech Advisory Board.
 Prior to teaching in Washington State, Ludwig taught in the Chicagoland area and worked as a social worker for people with developmental disabilities.